 - · Before performing this procedure, first try the standard factory reset procedure as described in the previous section. - Only perform this procedure as a last resort: to fix a bricked device.
-A device that boots fine but has some strange behaviour in some features will not benefit from executing this procedure. - This procedure will wipe all data on the data partition, which means all settings and so forth. - · Unlike the common reset to factory default instructions, this procedure does not rely on a properly booting device. - On the VRM Portal you'll have to reset the Device token.
-The portal will accept no new data until that is done.
+A device that boots fine but has some strange behaviour in some features will not benefit from executing this procedure. - This procedure will wipe all data on the data partition, which means all settings and so forth. - Unlike the common reset to factory default instructions, this procedure does not rely on a properly booting device. - When executed on a Cerbo GX before HQ2026, the WiFi access point and some other (non-crucial) features won't work anymore since some factory-installed data is missing.
+Per HQ2026, that data is stored in a more secure place (EEPROM instead of data partition).

-• Ensure you have the appropriate manual for your GX device, as the procedures may vary slightly depending on the GX model.
+- On the VRM Portal you'll have to reset the Device token.
+The portal will accept no new data until that is done. - Ensure you have the appropriate manual for your GX device, as the procedures may vary slightly depending on the GX model.